 National Wilderness Area

-Recreational activities in the water is undeniably the thing to do in the Platte River Wilderness.
-The North Platte River which flows from Wyoming is a great place for white-water rafting.
+Recreational activities in the water are undeniably the thing to do in the Platte River Wilderness.
+The North Platte River which flows from Wyoming is a great place for whitewater rafting.
 Anglers are also in luck because aside from the Platte River, the wilderness also features Douglas Creek, both of which are stocked full of trout ready to be fished.